merkdirwas1/Studienprojekt-TE-3/README.md

 | **small** |     7,2 |      4,96 |      6,48 |          |
 | **tiny**  |    9,35 |      6,65 |      6,66 |     9,27 |

-It shows that max-max; max-tiny and tiny-tiny have slightly higher symmetrical pairs bit it is also unlikely that 2 Task in this group are symmetrical.
-Max-tiny and tiny-tiny are still near to the overall ratio so it could be random that they have this score.
+It shows that Max-Max, Max-Tiny and Tiny-Tiny have slightly higher symmetrical pairs, but it is also unlikely that two tasks in this group are symmetrical.
+However, max-tiny and tiny-tiny are still close to the overall ratio, so this score could be random.

 **weak pair ratio:**